 Tax season is upon us.
 Businesses are gathering all expenses and deductions to file the most important financial forms of the year.
 Filing returns can come with havoc and headaches for many finance departments.
 Why?
-There’s a scary truth that one small miscalculation can lead to a big penalty later.
+There’s a truth that one small miscalculation can lead to a big penalty later.
 To help alleviate the stress of the April deadline quickly approaching, we’ve compiled a guide to make filing safe and simple.

 A Little Planning Makes A Big Difference

 The number one challenge businesses face during tax season is time.
-It takes more than a month for companies to complete all tax forms correctly.
+It often takes more than a month for companies to complete all tax forms correctly.
 It’s critical to understand your internal tax filing process and exceptions to reduce hassles and hurdles during tax season.
 Take time to research all annual updates, changes, and new procedures to avoid penalties.

 According to the NSBA 2017 Small Business Taxation Survey, 20% of businesses spend over 120 hours handling federal tax processes.
 To invest time wisely, plan your schedule, roles, and tasks ahead of time to meet all deadlines without worries.
 The IRS supports companies with a tax calendar that easily integrates into your work calendar.

-Preparing for tax season ahead of time allows companies to dig deep into business opportunities and challenges in the financial future That includes working proactively to reduce liability and potential losses for the upcoming year.
+Preparing for tax season ahead of time allows companies to dig deep into business opportunities and financial challenges.
+That includes working proactively to reduce liability and potential losses for the upcoming year.
 Keep track of all payments and reconciliations on a regular schedule to avoid missed payments and deadlines.
 Payment organization paints a clear picture for tax preparation, including deductions and exemptions.
 In the midst of preparation, it’s easy for businesses to forget the small deductions that could score big for companies—especially the ‘deductible dozen’ for SMBs.

 Safety and Security are #1 Priorities